ShaniZah/Fullstack-Exercise/README.md

 ## Backend

-Below is a diagram of the backend architecture
+Below is a diagram of the client server architecture security-wise

 ![architecture_diagram](/frontend/src/assets/architecture_diagram.jpg)

 ## Security

-A self-signed certificate authority was generated and used to enable HTTPS for secure backend communication.
-After a successful login, the backend generates a JWT token and stores it inside an HttpOnly Secure cookie.
+- A self-signed certificate authority was generated and used to enable HTTPS for secure backend communication.
+- After a successful login, the backend generates a JWT token and stores it inside an HttpOnly Secure cookie.
-When a user logs out, the token's session ID is stored in a blacklist to prevent reuse, even if the token hasn't expired yet.
+- When a user logs out, the token's session ID is stored in a blacklist to prevent reuse, even if the token hasn't expired yet.